Azure/communication-ui-library/docs/architecture/WritingSelectors.md

 A selector is a function built on top of reselect, it takes a list of functions as parameter and memoize their return value to decide if the second function provided in parameter need to be re-calculated, there are several principal we can follow when writing a selector for getting better perf:

-### 1. Parameters for select must be as minimun as possible
+### 1. Parameters for selector must be as minimum as possible

 The first array parameter of createSelector() defines a parameter array for memoizing the return value of the selector.
 Only include necessary parameters in the array when designing what parameters to use for memoizing.